 A dual diagnosis means that a person is battling two or more conditions at the same time.
 In many cases, this references the presence of both a substance use disorder and a mental health condition.
 It is possible to have multiple mental health conditions or addictions to numerous substances.
 Many people don’t understand what a dual diagnosis is or why it is necessary to treat both conditions.
 But, the truth of the matter is that, if a person has co-occurring disorders, specialized treatment is a necessity.

-Common Mental Health Disorders That Co-occur With Addiction
+Common Mental Health Disorders That Co-Occur With Addiction

-What are the Causes of Dual Diagnosis?
+Causes of Dual Diagnosis

 Dual diagnosis is caused by both internal and external conditions.